Centurions (TV series): Premise

 At each turn, their evil plans are thwarted by the heroic Centurions.
-The Centurions are a team of men dressed in specially created exo-frames that allows them (upon shouting "PowerXtreme") to fuse with 'incredible' assault weapon systems, becoming what the show calls man and machine, Power Xtreme!
-The end result is a weapons platform somewhere between a hard-suit and a mecha.
-Originally, there were three Centurions but two other Centurions were added later:
+The Centurions are a team of men consisting of Max Ray, Jake Rockwell, and Ace McCloud, dressed in specially created exo-frames that allow them (upon shouting "PowerXtreme") to fuse with 'incredible' assault weapon systems, becoming what the show calls man and machine, Power Xtreme!
+The result is a weapons platform somewhere between a hard-suit and a mecha.
+The exo-frames can also be equipped with space gear or diving gear.